Recruitment and Selection Course

 Recruit the best candidates and improve business performance.

-A comprehensive recruitment and selection training course which covers practical interviewing skills and candidate screening methodology with hands-on exercises and practice interviews.
+A comprehensive one-day recruitment and selection training course which covers practical interviewing skills and candidate screening methodology.
+Also includes hands-on exercises and practice interviews.

-The one-day training course in recruitment and selection is ideal for managers with limited experience of recruitment.
-It develops skills and confidence in interviewing new team members, to produce an accurate assessment, as well as understanding the whole selection process.
+For managers with limited experience of recruitment.
+The training develops skills and confidence in interviewing new team members, to produce an accurate assessment, as well as understanding the whole selection process.

 In addition, we can also deliver a more extensive course based over 2 days that includes